felipemanga/eteditor/README.md

 server, GZIP encoding is probably a better idea.
 If your game is going to be installed on a small drive, you probably don't want it at the top of the applications-taking-up-most-space list.
 In this case, compressing with PNG makes sense.

+## <a id="jsedit"></a> JavaScript Editor
+This is a simple utility for testing / profiling JavaScript code.
+Press Ctrl+Enter to execute your code.
+It executes inside a function, so use return values or console.log to see the result.
+Closing the console clears the log.

+## <a id="projectedit"></a> Project Editor
+In progress.

 ## Future
 The following is a list of things that I intend to add to ETEditor in the near future:
 - Voxel Editing.
 A prototype has already been built.